Upflask/Upflask/README.md

 A Flask file uploader

 Requirements:
-Python3
+Python 3.5
 Flask
+Flask-Cache
 A reverse proxy (Nginx)
 Virtualenv (optional)
-tmux (optional but highly recommened)
+tmux (optional)
-Gunicorn (optional but makes Nginx easier)
+Gunicorn or uWSGI (optional but makes Nginx easier)

 How to install on Linux:
 1. git clone
 2. Make virtual environment (optional but recommened) with virtualenv
 3. Source into that virtualenv
-4. pip3 install flask
+4. pip3.5 install flask Flask-Cache
 5. Configure the "conf.py" file
 6. Create two folders, f/ and file/
 7. chmod +x server.py